 These computer controlled looms rapidly inject the warp yarns from one direction only.
 This is a fast, and very effecient form of weaving.
 However, it does require that each warp thread be individually cut.
 This would ordinarily leave a fringed edge to the cloth, but to imitate the traditional closed selvage of kilt material, the tartan mills of today have developed a technique of tucking each thread end back into the weave of the fabric, creating a "tuck" selvage.
 This results in a good selvage for kilt making, but it does yeild a thicker, and somewhat more rough looking edge to the cloth.

 The House of Edgar has in recent years invested in specialized machinery which allows their modern rapier looms to weave tartan cloth with a traditional selvage.
 Their standard heavy weight tartan line is woven with such equipment.
-Their less expensive Nevis range of heavy weight tartan is woven with a tucked selvage, as is the majority of Lochcarron's cloth.
+Lochcarron's range of heavy weight tartan is woven with a tucked selvage.

 Click on any image below to see a close-up view of that fabric's selvage.